FeatheringDove/Ships/README.md

 ౨ৎ DNI; Hermes x Ares, Hera x Poseidon, Polyvees, Radiobelle, Valdust, Staticdust, CalyOdy, Circody, Appledust, Charval, Sharpwolf, Radiojoy, Charlastor, Vox x ANY of the angels, Blitz x Verosika, Staticdoll, Mothdoll, Vel x ANY man, Vaggi x Alastor (or just any man in general). + More will be added !

-౨ৎ IWC; Adamsapple, Odysideon, Telecirce, Applemedia, Fallenwings. + More will be added !
+౨ৎ IWC; Adamsapple, Odysideon, Telecirce, Applemedia, Fallenwings, Radiostatic. + More will be added !

 ౨ৎ DNIUF; Stolitz, Radioapple, Guitarspear (Also IWC). + More will be added !